rsdoiel/antenna/columns.md

 date: 2024-11-14, from: Daniel Stenberg Blog

 One positive thing among many others at this version of the HTTP Workshop (day one, day two) is the fact that there have been several new faces showing up here.
 People who have not previously attended any HTTP Workshops.
 Getting fresh blood into the mix is great.
-A chance to maybe lower the average ago &#8230; <a href="https://daniel.haxx.se/blog/2024/11/14/workshop-season-six-episode-three/" class="more-link">Continue reading <span class="screen-reader-text">Workshop season six, episode three</span> <span class="meta-nav">&#8594;</span></a>
+A chance to maybe lower the average age &#8230; <a href="https://daniel.haxx.se/blog/2024/11/14/workshop-season-six-episode-three/" class="more-link">Continue reading <span class="screen-reader-text">Workshop season six, episode three</span> <span class="meta-nav">&#8594;</span></a>

 <br>